Caiya Hanks: College career

 Hanks started all 22 games and scored 1 goal with 3 assists in her freshman season with the Wake Forest Demon Deacons in 2022.
-She led the team with 6 goals and added 4 assists in 17 games (15 starts) in her sophomore season in 2023, earning second-team All-ACC honors.
+She led the team with 6 goals and added 4 assists in 17 games in her sophomore season in 2023, earning second-team All-ACC honors.

 Hanks led the Demon Deacons to one of their best seasons ever as a junior the 2024 campaign.
 One week in September, she scored twice in a 3–0 win against No. 2–ranked Virginia and days later assisted Emily Colton in a 1–0 win against No. 1 Stanford, which made Wake Forest the first team to defeat the top two ranked teams consecutively.
 She also scored in a 4–1 win against defending national champions Florida State, which ended the latter's 32–game unbeaten streak.
 Wake Forest went into the NCAA tournament as a two seed.
 Hanks recorded three goals and five assists in six games during the tournament, including one of each in a 2–2 draw against USC in the quarterfinals (advancing on penalties).
 She provided the winning assist in a 1–0 semifinal win against Stanford before losing to North Carolina 1–0 in Wake Forest's first national title game.
 She finished the season with 11 goals and 12 assists in 24 games and was named first-team All-ACC, first-team All-American, and one of three finalists for the Hermann Trophy.

 Club career

 Portland Thorns FC announced on March 12, 2025, that the club had signed Hanks to a four-year contract with a club option for an additional year.
 Three days later, Hanks made her professional debut as a second-half substitute for Hina Sugita in the season opener against the Kansas City Current.
-On April 22, she assisted Mimi Alidou and scored her first professional goal as the Thorns won 4–1 at home against Gotham FC.
-On June 15, Hanks sustained an anterior cruciate ligament injury during the first half against the Washington Spirit, ruling her out for the remainder of the season.
-She had 2 goals and 1 assist in 11 regular-season games as a rookie.
+On April 22, she scored her first professional goal and assisted Mimi Alidou as the Thorns won 4–1 at home against Gotham FC.
+She quickly became a fan favorite at Providence Park.
+However, on June 15, she sustained an anterior cruciate ligament injury during the first half against the Washington Spirit, ruling her out for the remainder of the season.
+She finished her rookie season with 2 goals and 2 assists in 13 appearances in all competitions.

+On August 15, 2026, Hanks returned from injury after 14 months, coming off the bench late and scoring the 2–1 stoppage-time winner against the Orlando Pride.